International Adoption in Minnesota

 The race and cultural heritage of internationally adopted children, which will remain an important part of their identity and a part of your family's cultural makeup.

-Step Two: Choose the Minnesota International Adoption Professional You’ll Work With
+Step 2: Choose the Minnesota International Adoption Professional You’ll Work With

 International adoption agencies in Minnesota are licensed to complete adoptions with countries on an individual basis, and not all adoption agencies will be licensed to complete adoptions within the same countries.
 So if you’re determined to adopt from a specific country, you may need to find an international adoption agency in MN that is licensed to perform an intercountry adoption in that country.